-A 1989 report on "State Licensure and Discipline of Chiropractors" prepared by the Office of Inspector General, United States Department of Health and Human Services, recommends that state chiropractic licensing authorities be provided with sufficient funds and enforcement authority to carry out their responsibilities as well as a full range of disciplinary options.
+A 1989 report on "State Licensure and Discipline of Chiropractors" prepared by the Office of the Inspector General, United States Department of Health and Human Services, recommends that state chiropractic licensing authorities be provided sufficient funds, a full range of disciplinary options, and enforcement authority to carry out their responsibilities (Kusserow 1989).

-The Inspector General's report also endorses the use of high quality national licensure examinations, and stresses the desirability of uniform definitions of scope of practice and licensure requirements within the United States.
+The Inspector General's report also endorses the use of high-quality national licensure examinations and stresses the desirability of uniform definitions of scope of practice and licensure requirements within the United States.